soliujing/certbot-dns-dynu/README.md

 certbot-dns-yandex
+forked from upstream and modified a bit to support yandex dns API :)

 ============

-Dynu DNS Authenticator plugin for [Certbot](https://certbot.eff.org/).
+Yandex DNS Authenticator plugin for [Certbot](https://certbot.eff.org/).

 This plugin is built from the ground up and follows the development style and life-cycle of other `certbot-dns-*` plugins found in the